arassadin/dl_for_cv_2021/p4/README.md

 ### `p4. cbcl.py`

 Additional notebook for the [MIT-CBCL dataset](http://cbcl.mit.edu/software-datasets/heisele/facerecognition-database.html).
-It briefly used while the lessons and you will need it to accomplish the final assessment.
-Store it the same folder with the previous one.
+It is briefly used during the lessons and you will need it to accomplish the final assessment.
+Store it in the same folder with the previous one.

 Please refer to the corresponding video for the usage details.

-## Refferences
+## References

 ### LFW